-- the vehicle was used, attempted to be used, or intended to be used in violation of the Florida Contraband Forfeiture Act; and
+- the vehicle was used, attempted to be used, or intended to be used in violation of the Florida Contraband Forfeiture Act (FCFA); and

 - the vehicle’s dealer trade-in value is $5,000.00 or more.

-If the vehicle was driven by a person charged with any traffic-related felony, then the vehicle will be seized if it would create a threat to public safety if the vehicle is not seized.
-Those traffic-related felony offenses that might trigger a seizure for forfeiture might include:
+If the vehicle was driven by a person charged with any traffic-related felony, the vehicle might be seized if it creates a threat to public safety regardless of its trade-in value.
+Those traffic-related felony offenses that might trigger a seizure for forfeiture include:

-- third DUI within 10 years of a prior conviction;
+- third DUI within ten (10) years of a prior conviction;

 - fourth or subsequent DUI in a lifetime;